-• 1 2 ADVISORY OPINION 2009-14 3 4 5 6 7 8 9 Jan Witold Baran Caleb P. Burns Wiley Rein LLP 1776 K Street, NW Washington, D.C.
+1 2 3 ADVISORY OPINION 2009-14 4 5 6 7 8 9 Jan Witold Baran Caleb P. Burns Wiley Rein LLP ALTERNATIVE DRAFT 1776 K Street, NW Washington, D.C.
 20006 10 Dear Mr. Baran and Mr. Burns: 11 We are responding to your advisory opinion request on behalf of Mercedes-Benz 12 USA LLC ("MBUSA LLC") and Sterling Truck Corporation ("Sterling Corp."), 13 concerning the application of the Federal Election Campaign Act of 1971, as amended 14 (the "Act"), and Commission regulations to MBUSA LLC's proposal to pay the 15 administrative costs of a separate segregated fund ("SSF") to be established by Sterling 16 Corp., and whether the SSF may be referred to as "Daimler PAC."
 17 The Commission concludes that MBUSA LLC may administer an SSF to be 18 established by Sterling Corp., and that the name of the SSF may be abbreviated to 19 "Daimler PAC."
 20 Background 21 The facts presented in this advisory opinion are based on your letter received on 22 May 27, 2009, your email received on June 5, 2009, and conversations with Commission 23 attorneys.
 24 MBUSA LLC is a limited liability company ("LLC") organized under the laws of 25 the State of Delaware and headquartered in New Jersey.
-MBUSA LLC markets and 26 distributes Mercedes-Benz and Maybach vehicles and products throughout the United 27 States MBUSA LLC's sole member is Daimler North America Cornoration ("DNAC")
+MBUSA LLC markets and 26 distributes Mercedes-Benz and Maybach vehicles and products throughout the United 27 States.
+MBUSA LLC's sole member is Daimler North America Corporation ("DNAC").

-- 1 Sterling Corp. is a Delaware corporation, headquartered in Oregon.
-It markets - 2 and distributes heavy- and medium-duty trucks and parts throughout North America. - 3 Sterling Corp. is the wholly owned subsidiary of Daimler Trucks North America LLC - 4 ("DTNA LLC"), the sole member of which is DNAC. - 5 DNAC is a Delaware corporation that is headquartered in New Jersey.
-It is the - 6 wholly owned subsidiary of Daimler AG, a German company that is the ultimate parent - 7 of the Daimler-related companies. - 8 Sterling Corp. intends to establish an SSF, and MBUSA LLC would like to use its - 9 personnel and resources to administer it, including paying the administrative and - 10 solicitation expenses of the SSF.
-Specifically, MBUSA LLC would pay the SSF's - expenses out of its External Affairs and Public Policy-Americas ("EAPP") cost center.1 - 12 MBUSA LLC would, however, invoice Daimler AG for EAPP expenses, which MBUSA - 13 LLC pays from U.S.-generated funds, per the terms of an agreement between MBUSA - and Daimler AG for the provision of and payment for such services (the "Service Level - 15 Agreement").
-Rather than reimburse MBUSA LLC directly for EAPP expenses, Daimler - 16 AG permits MBUSA LLC to credit those expenses against the amount it owes Daimler - 17 AG for vehicles and products.
-This payment arrangement is detailed in the Service Level - 18 Agreement between MBUSA LLC and Daimler AG.
+1 Sterling Corp. is a Delaware corporation, headquartered in Oregon.
+It markets

+- 2 and distributes heavy- and medium-duty trucks and parts throughout North America. - 3 Sterling Corp. is the wholly owned subsidiary of Daimler Trucks North America LLC - 4 ("DTNA LLC"), the sole member of which is DNAC. - 5 DNAC is a Delaware corporation that is headquartered in New Jersey.
+It is the - 6 wholly owned subsidiary of Daimler AG, a German company that is the ultimate parent - 7 of the Daimler-related companies. - 8 Sterling Corp. intends to establish an SSF, and MBUSA LLC would like to use its - 9 personnel and resources to administer it, including paying the administrative and - solicitation expenses of the SSF.
+Specifically, MBUSA LLC would pay the SSF's - expenses out of its External Affairs and Public Policy-Americas ("EAPP") cost center. - 12 MBUSA LLC would, however, invoice Daimler AG for EAPP expenses, per the terms of - an agreement between MBUSA and Daimler AG for the provision of and payment for - 14 such services (the "Service Level Agreement").
+Rather than reimburse MBUSA LLC - directly for EAPP expenses, Daimler AG permits MBUSA LLC to credit those expenses - against the amount it owes Daimler AG for vehicles and products.
+This payment - 17 arrangement is detailed in the Service Level Agreement between MBUSA LLC and - 18 Daimler AG. - 19 Under the Service Level Agreement, Daimler AG authorizes annual spending - 20 levels for the EAPP cost center and "approve[s] the [EAPP] services to be provided by

 1 The Daimler-related companies have numerous "cost-centers," some of which benefit multiple business units.
 MBUSA LLC, for example, includes the EAPP cost center, which funds the government affairs operations conducted by MBUSA LLC on behalf of all of Daimler AG's U.S. companies.
-EAPP expenses are paid from MBUSA LLC's general treasury, which consists of U.S.-generated funds, or using its short-term credit line with Daimler North America Finance Corporation ("DNAFC"), which MBUSA LLC repays from domestic revenues.
+EAPP expenses are paid from MBUSA LLC's general treasury, or using its short-term credit line with Daimler North America Finance Corporation ("DNAFC").